smoni19/takeaway-challenge-javascript/README.md

 A redo of the weekend challenge 'takeaway-challenge' redone in Javascript.

-Not sure how to mock
+Not sure how to mock menu items or stub add_item() in order to test Order class in isolation.